charguer/optitrust/doc/structure.md

  is converted into "raw OptiTrust AST" by file `clang_to_astRawC`.
 At this stage, `x = 4` is represented (roughly) as `Trm_app(Prim_op_set, [Trm_var "x"; Trm_lit (Lit_int 4)])`.

 4. The "raw AST" is encoded into the OptiTrust AST by eliminating mutable variables and left-values.
 For example, `int x = 4` becomes `int* x = new int(4)`.
 This encoding is implemented by the function `cfeatures_elim` in file `Ast_fromto_AstC.ml`.
+   [FIXME: This currently does not respect *linearity* of targets.
+We want that each targettable trm node in the original AST appears exactly once (no duplication, no suppression) in the encoded AST.
+This is for example not the case for array and structure access in the current code.
+   One allowed transformation is to encode C sequences as blocks of let, terminated by a return value]

 5. Reciprocally, the decoding phase implemented by the function `cfeatures_intro` in the same file `Ast_fromto_AstC.ml` converts OptiTrust AST into "raw AST".
 Annotations (stored in field `annot` of type `trm`) are exploited to guide the output style.